mattydeane74/Python-DA-Course/Lesson_6/L6_README.md

 3. No real evidence of delay pattern based on the flight distance in this dataset.

+4. performed some multi-dimensional analysis using Airport and Airlines per time buckets.
+Clear patterns on flight delays getting worse throughout the day.
+Hub airports look worse and dominant airlines seem to have better records which may come from more resources and more power over air control.

 Some of the pre-bucketed data not accurate so as the alignment of departure time to the departure time buckets.
 The time bucket which I created seems very useful.